HowaiMak/HFT-100-Scandi-BlueChip/README.md

-# Statistical Metrics of 100 Scandinavian Blue-Chip Stocks Across 4 Days
+# Statistical Tick Data Metrics of 100 Scandinavian Blue-Chip Stocks Across 4 Days

 **A Comprehensive Analysis of Tick Data for Market Insights**